unl-pal/typechange-bot/survey/templates/initial-survey.md

-{{USER}}, thank you for agreeing to participate in this study.
+{{ USER }}, thank you for agreeing to participate in this study.
 In addition to responding commit-specific questions, please respond to this question by copying the text at the bottom, below the horizontal line, into a reply.

-{{footer.md}}
+{% include "footer.md" %}

 -----